Next trip: Wed 08 October 2018

 The appearance of such major Nearctic vagrants is very weather-dependent, but every autumn brings American wanderers and our chances of finding rarities on the island are good.

-This year’s birdwatching holiday starts on 11th October 2017.
+Our next birdwatching holiday starts on 8th October 2018.

 Evening meal arrangements : evenings are free, however your guide will make a reservation each night at a local restaurant for those wishing to come along.
 The evenings are relaxed and informal, with an average 3 course meal with wine costing around £15-£25pp.